 Trip to Esheness Cliffs for Nesting Birds (some walking required) Eshaness can boast one of the highest energy coastlines in the world.
 Blasted by the full force of the North Atlantic it displays a stunning array of stacks, blowholes and geos (narrow inlets).
 However, the Eshaness peninsula also tells a fascinating story of a long extinct volcano and a very different past environment.Then on to Voe for Nesting Terns and Red Throated Divers (actual locations to be confirmed nearer the time).
 Back to accommodation to freshen up before evening meal.

 Early morning Otter watching along the shore at Hillswick (unless news of otters from elsewhere) We then head back for breakfast and collect our packed lunches and head to Mossbank and Luna for Otters and waders.
-The we head to our accommodation to clean up and evening meal
+Then we head to our accommodation to clean up and our evening meal.

 Today we visit one of my favorite places in the whole of the UK, Hermeness, the most northerly point of the UK.
 Its home to thousands of nesting Gannets and other seabirds, including one of my favorite the Puffin.
 After the walk out there we will spend most of the day in this amazing part of the Shetland Islands.
-Afterwhich we get the ferry back to the mainland and head to our hotel.
+After which we get the ferry back to the mainland and head back.
 This will be amazing day where you will see some amazing sites.

-Their dining room boasts an a la carte menu with a varied selection from which you can choose.
-Fresh Shetland scallops, delicious sizzling prawns and our splendid homemade soups, are amongst the starters available.
+All the food is local from fresh Shetland scallops, delicious sizzling prawns and our splendid homemade soups.
 Succulent Sirloin Steaks with creamy sauces and juicy mushrooms, Salmon Steaks gently poached in pink peppercorns, or a delicious Monkfish in a cheese and fresh herb sauce are all there to tease your taste buds.
 Homemade desserts and liqueur coffees also.
 They have a good vegetarian selection and are more than happy to help should you have any special dietary needs

 Its a a shared basis with en-suite double rooms.
 There is lots of wildlife in and around our base.
 Breakfast, packed lunches and tradition home cooked food for our evening meal made from local produce